While I definitely do not have a crystal ball, I do believe that we are nearing our next recession, and with it our next bear-market in stocks.

 Essentially this means instead of buying or selling everything all at once, you do so over an extended period of time, reducing your risk of poor timing.
 I am incorporating this strategy into my investment plan for the next 2 years, but more on that later.

 While an inverted yield curve has successfully predicted the last 7 recessions, it has taken between 3 and 24 months for the recession to actually show up.

 It has been 3 months since the initial inversion of the yield curve, leaving plenty of time for the market to go higher.
 I actually expect some sort of strong rally to end the bull market and am targeting a peak price of somewhere between 3350 and 3500 on the S&P 500.

 Based on those price targets and the historical track record of the yield curve suggesting that the latest we could see the next recession would be around April of 2021 I want to dramatically reduce my stock exposure over the next 21 months.

 To keep with the spirit of this blog I want you all to be privy to my plan and how I am attempting to navigate the next few years of investing.

 For the longest time about 90-95% of my liquid net worth has been invested in stock.
 Over the last 3 months I have made some changes to lay the groundwork for the coming two years.

-First I opened a SoFi Money checking account (read all about those here) where I have been building up cash reserves that are yielding 2.25%, and second I shifted some of my equity investment into fixed income assets including one CD (Certificate of Deposit) and an allocation to a bond index fund in my 401(k).
+First I opened a SoFi Money checking account (read all about those here) where I have been building up cash reserves that are yielding 2.25% (2% as of the latest rate cut), and second I shifted some of my equity investment into fixed income assets including one CD (Certificate of Deposit) and an allocation to a bond index fund in my 401(k).

 So now, 3 months into the inversion, I have shifted to a portfolio that is 80% stocks, 20% Cash/Bonds.